brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 @template nnw_page.html
 @title Frequently Asked Questions
+@description Answers to frequently asked questions about NetNewsWire.

-*Last update: 6 March 2020*
+*Last update: 8 March 2020*

-## Are you planning an iOS version?

-Yes — in fact, it’s about to ship!

 ## The iOS app has Feedly syncing, but the Mac app doesn’t.
 Will you be bringing Feedly syncing to the Mac app?